KREFT-QS-13/ND-Blockchain-Dev/Decentralized Star Notary Service/README.md

 # Introduction
-This folder contains my submission for the second projet in Udacity's Blockchain developer nanodegree.
+This folder contains my submission for the second project in Udacity's Blockchain developer nanodegree.
 The project due to hard time with exact versions of all tools is based on suggested starter code: https://github.com/udacity/nd1309-p2-Decentralized-Star-Notary-Service-Starter-Code/archive/refs/heads/main.zip

 # Versions of tools
 Truffle v5.4.22 (core: 5.4.22)